parameter1/leads-sync/README.md

 - [ ] ensure events will work with current data model
 - [x] disable click redirect URLs
 - [ ] determine how to handle url acknowledgements
+- [ ] add day, send, url, sub unique index (with filter on sub + send) on email-click-events
+- [ ] add send and sub values to all previous clicks
+- [ ] update email-click-events unique index to use partial filter exp on job, usr
 - update HTML link tracking to use new URL format
 - will need to run a process to update events with internal URLs
 - need to determine how to handle URL acknowledgements